KyleKinsella/BlockChain-Project-From-Scratch/README.md

 ![Status](https://img.shields.io/badge/Status-In%20Progress-yellow)

 ## Project Summary
 Blockchain From Scratch is a personal project simulating a blockchain system end-to-end.
-It demonstrates full-stack development skills, including backend logic in Go, frontend display with React, and integration between the two.
-The project explores core blockchain concepts like Proof of Work, Proof of Stake, and block linking, with future plans for DAO functionality and block rewards.
-This project showcases problem-solving, iterative development, and practical implementation of blockchain principles.
+It demonstrates full-stack development skills, including backend logic in Go, frontend display with React and integration between the two.
+The project explores core blockchain concepts like Proof of Work, Proof of Stake and block linking, with future plans for DAO functionality and block rewards.
+This project showcases problem-solving, iterative development and practical implementation of blockchain principles.

 ## Table of Contents
 - [Did I Start This Project a While Ago](#Did-I-Start-This-Project-a-While-Ago)